Skip to main content

 How Much Does it Cost to Open a Convenience Store?

-• Rent, deposits, or purchase price of your store - the size of your store, its location, condition, and desirability all affect the rental or purchase price.
+• Location: What state you’re located in, how close you are to a city center, the size of your store, its condition, and desirability all affect the rental or purchase price.

 With this type of investment, careful financial planning is essential.
 You need to be clear on what it will take to create a profitable business, how much money you are borrowing, and how to price your inventory to both make sales and earn enough profit.

-Here are the seven costs you need to consider when considering opening up a convenience store:
+Here’s a deeper dive into the seven costs you need to consider when opening up a convenience store:

 1. Location